Within This Page

 Multi-Attribute Green Building Rating Systems

 The LEED certification process takes place at LEED Online.
 Project teams are required to compile documentation to show compliance with LEED requirements and upload this documentation to the LEED Online website.
 The documentation is then reviewed by the Green Building Certification Institute (GBCI); a LEED certification is earned if all prerequisites and a sufficient number of credits are earned.
 There are four levels of LEED certification: Certified, Silver, Gold, and Platinum.
 There are no on-site visits required and certification can occur upon completion of construction.
+However, buildings can be recertified in order to measure performance.
+LEED v4.1 also places a greater emphasis in the credits on operational and embodied carbon.

 The first step toward a Green Globes certification is completing a self-reported online assessment survey, which is required at various stages throughout design and construction.
 At the construction documents phase and after substantial completion, a Green Globes Assessor will perform a site visit to verify the claims made in the survey.
-A Green Globes certification of one through four globes can then be earned once verification is confirmed.
+A Green Globes certification of one to four globes can then be earned once verification is confirmed.

-The LBC makes stringent demands such as 100% net zero energy, 100% net zero water, on-site renewable energy, and 100% recycling or diversion of construction waste.
+The LBC makes stringent demands such as 100% zero energy, 100% net zero water, on-site renewable energy, and 100% recycling or diversion of construction waste.
 It examines site, water, energy, materials, health, equity, and beauty.
 All of its tenets are mandatory making it the most rigorous green building certification system in the market today.
 An on-site audit must occur by a member of the International Living Future Institute (ILFI)

 After online registration, projects must join the living building community where discussions concerning compliance are held, and documentation occurs.
 Certification occurs twelve months after project completion, with an on-site audit to ensure compliance.